brianaleew/Project-3-backend/README.md

 The GalleryHub app is an art sharing app for curators and artists to share their art/galleries with the world.
 This app was made using the MERN stack.
 For more information on how we created this app, check out the rest of this repository!

+This is the backend repository for the GalleryHub app.
+Click this link to view our front end client: (https://github.com/brianaleew/Project-3-FrontEnd)

 - link to project will be added upon deployment

 ## User Stories